perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 8.8 At the conclusion of the Fund, the Board agrees to settle all remaining liabilities and commitments, with any and all remaining money contributed to the Perl General Fund.

+8.9 Banking fees and charges, transaction fees and charges, interest payments, and taxes shall be handled as follows:

+  - As much as possible, all fees and charges related to recieving donations should be paid by the donor
+  - As much as possible, all fees and charges related to making payments should be paid by the Fund
+  - Fees and charges required to make payments are be considered to be part of each grant total
+  - When banked in a shared account with other TPF money, the Fund makes no claim on interest earned by it's money.
+  - When banked in a shared account with other TPF money, TPF Treasurer charges no account keeping fees are charged to the Fund.
+  - When banked in a dedicate account, the Fund recieves all interest paid by the banking institution as a donation from the Board.
+  - When banked in a dedicated account, all charges related to account keeping are charged to the Fund.
+  - Any and all taxes on payments are the responsibility of funding recipients.

 ## 9.0 Proposals for Funding